 - I travel by plane sometimes.
 (How often do you travel by plane?)

 Adverbs of Place

-Adverbs of place tell us more about where the verb took place.
-Many writers confuse them with prepositions, which describe the location of nouns.
-While some of these words can function as prepositions, they are considered adverbs when they modify verbs.
-Also, prepositions are followed by objects, while adverbs of place are not.
+Adverbs of place clarify where the action took place.
+While some adverbs of place can function as prepositions when modifying nouns, they are considered adverbs when they modify verbs.

 Common adverbs of place include: